 From ocean to mountains, vineyards, cool street art, contemporary and old architecture blending as one, it’s a great destination for the modern content creator.

 Photographers, videographers, writers and artists will find much inspiration, particularly as the light changes across the course of a day.

 Boat rides and beaches

-Unfortunately we just missed this option because of much being closed over Christmas, but there’s a number of day trips you can enjoy around Ibiza even in the winter (that said, try to book in advance online as there is far less operating than between April and October).
+Unfortunately we just missed this option because of much being closed over Christmas, but there’s a number of day trips you can enjoy around Ibiza even in the winter.

 A ferry to Formentera (the smallest of Spain’s Balearic islands in the Mediterranean Sea) for a chilled out day by the crystal clear blue is something that was recommended and I’ll make it happen next time!

 Sant Antoni is the main clubbing area and includes the famous sunset strip where summertime ravers enjoy shows by the world’s coolest DJs as the sun sets over the Med.

 Pretty much everything is closed in winter with only a few cafes and restaurants operating to cater for the boating crowd.
 But for the curious (like me), for €2 bus no. 3 from Avenue d’Isidor Macabich (a main street in Eivissa’s city centre) will get you to where all the action takes place.

 While most up this way in the world are rugged-up at Christmastime, we enjoyed still, warm and sunny 18 degree days.
 Best to make the most of it then!

 We thought the Chinese cuisine was delicious and well priced at Restaurant Taiwan along Figueretas beachfront.
 Just up a bit from there is Oferta, a little family-run hole-in-the-wall (almost) business that was actually open when nothing else was.